jjurm/cssz-web/content/about.md

     weight: 80
 ---

-CSSZ (Czech and Slovak Students in Zurich) is an association founded by 4 ETH students from the Czech Republic and Slovakia.
+Czech and Slovak Students in Zurich (CSSZ) is an association founded by 4 ETH students from the Czech Republic and Slovakia.

 ## Goals of The Association